explorer495/mkdocs-test/docs/diy/21-mega-harder.md

-# Alternative build with an Arduino Mega
+# Alternative build - Arduino Mega

 TODO This page needs pictures inserting.

+These instructions assume a slightly more competent user who has made the decision to trade simplicity for price.
+It is assumed that you are comfortable modifying devices, soldering etc. and are not going to make costly mistakes such as mixing up the power supplies.

 There are a limited number of suitable motor or WiFi shields available and each has its own quirks.